-This article contains booking links for our recommended hostels, from which we may make commission at no extra cost to you.
+This article contains links to hostels and services we love, from which we may make commission at no extra cost to you.

 Prices below are shown in US dollars.
 Argentina’s currency, the peso, has fluctuated severely in the last couple of years, so we recommend checking the latest exchange rates at xe.com before you travel.
 To browse all accommodation options in El Calafate, see booking.com and check out our guide to Airbnb alternatives.

 El Calafate: a quick introduction

 El Calafate is one of the most popular stop-offs on the typical backpacker route through Patagonia.
 Take a look at our Patagonia itinerary for ideas on how you can fit it into your trip.The town is situated close to Argentina’s border with Chile, roughly 270 kilometres from Puerto Natales by road.
 The breathtaking landscapes of Torres Del Paine National Park are a short hop across the border, and you can even take day trips from the town.
 To the north, El Chaltén – another stunning spot for hiking (see our guide) – is a 215-kilometre drive away.

 However, the reason most people come to El Calafate is to see Perito Moreno Glacier.
 Part of the gargantuan South Patagonian Ice Field, it is a 30-kiometre wide glacial beast covering 250 square kilometres.
 The glacier is a little over an hour’s drive from the town.